daniprg02/python-basics-exercises/README.md

-# Python Basics Exercises 🐍
+# DAM2

-This repository contains my practice exercises and projects while learning the fundamentals of **Python programming**.
+This repository contains my practice exercises and projects while learning the fundamentals of **Programming**.

 ## 📘 Topics Covered
 - Variables and data types